Introduction to Psychological Diseases

 Classification of Psychological Diseases

-What is abnormal psychology?
-In general, abnormal psychology includes all problems of the mind and of the individual.
-In more technical terms, abnormal psychology is the study of those potential clues given to us by an individual that prepares us for what to come, and what to avoid, in terms of the person’s behavior and health.
+What is abnormal psychology? abnormal psychology includes all problems of the mind and of the individual.
+In more technical terms, abnormal psychology is the study of those potential clues given to us by an individual that prepares us for what to come, and what to avoid.
+In terms of the person’s behavior and health.
 Since the term “abnormal” refers to a rarity in the population when applied in reference to the general activities of the person, could it also refer to rarer mental states, such as the paranoid-schizophrenic condition?
 Only in a limited sense.
-It could also refer to idiosyncratic differences in thought and behavior which do not necessarily signal the presence of a problem, and it is still applied to many nonpathological events.

 Mood Disorders